kriskowal/tengwarjs/README.md

                 -   HT is interpreted as "harma" followed by "tinco".
                     Therby, HT implies CHT.
                 -   HL is interpreted as "halla" followed by "lambe".
-                -   HR is interpreted as "halla" followed by "romen".
+                -   HR is interpreted as "halla" followed by "rómen".
-            -   `true`: "ore" appears only between vowels.
+            -   `true`: "óre" appears only between vowels.
 The treatment of "H" depends on whether "harma" has been introduced yet.
         -   `harma`: In the Classical period, "hyarmen" implied the